Key Points

 Overview

-This workshop was designed to demonstrate some Lean practices in an imaginary production line to build Lego houses.
+This workshop is for demonstrating some Lean practices in an imaginary production line to build Lego houses.

 • Running time: 1:30 hours (short version)/3:00 hours (long version)